The Nature of Addiction

 Healing and Recovery Are Possible

-There’s good news about recovery: our brains are neuroplastic.
-That means the reward system and other functions and connections in your brain can be rewired and reformed.
+There is good news about recovery: our brains are neuroplastic.
+That means the reward system and other functions and connections in our brains can be rewired and reformed.
 Unhealthy habits can be replaced with healthy ones.
-It may take time, but it is possible for an addicted brain to relearn and experience enjoyment, gratification, and satisfaction from healthy behaviors.
+It may take time, but it is possible for an addicted brain to relearn and experience enjoyment, gratification, and satisfaction from positive behaviors.

 Recovery presents an opportunity to experience growth in areas where we have developed unhealthy ways to find safety, security, and pleasure, often due to trauma and disconnection or early substance use.
-We can discover resources which empower healing and find tools that enable us to process thoughts and emotions in healthy ways.
+We can discover resources which empower healing and find tools that enable us to process thoughts and emotions in life-giving ways.
 Given how the brain can become rewired in addiction, it is important to seek help from external resources from both medical professionals and other supporters.